InvaderZim62/Soma/README.md

 3. Implement func gestureRecognizer(_:shouldRecognizeSimultaneouslyWith:), returning true
 4. Programmatically fail your pan gesture, when you want to use the camera controls

-## Combining pan and swipe gestures
+## 2. Combining pan and swipe gestures

-This app uses pan gestures to move shapes around the scene, and swipe gestures to rotate shapes about the vertical or horizontal axes (tap gestues are used to rotate about the point of view).
-Normally, if you include both pan and swipe gestures, only the swipe gesture selector gets called.
+This app uses pan gestures to move shapes around the scene, and swipe gestures to rotate shapes about their vertical or horizontal axes (tap gestues are used to rotate about the point of view).
+Normally, if you include both pan and swipe gestures, both gesture's selectors gets called.
+To separate the two, you must use lines like this, to require the swipe gestures to fail before the pan gesture gets invoked:
+* pan.require(toFail: swipeDown)
+* pan.require(toFail: swipeLeft)...